 Requirements

-Beginning with the class of 2023, Notre Dame History majors will choose between two tracks, one geographical, one thematic.
+Notre Dame History majors will choose between two concentration tracks (regional, or thematic), or the Honors Track.
 Regional concentrators will specialize in a particular region of the world, chosen from one of our five breadth and distribution categories: Africa and the Middle East; Asia; Europe; Latin America; North America.
 Thematic concentrators will choose from thematic pathways that fit particular strengths within the department, such as Business and Economic History; the History of Religion; Global Empires; the Medieval World.
 Students may also petition the Director of Undergraduate Studies to shape their own concentration.
 All students must take one course that is classified as global in its orientation, as well as one pre-1500 course.

 Regional Track Requirements